saurabh33846/cryptoverse-bootcamp/src/instructions/exercise2.md

 # Exercise 2 -  Props and Style addition to News Card Component
 ## Objective
+You are given an uncomplete news-card component.
+You have to Complete it by following the steps given.
 There are 2 Objective you have to achieve to complete this exercise

  - Adding a description prop in NewsCard Component, to show the news description in NewsCard.